 The key difference between the CD32 and the Amiga 1200 on the motherboard is the Akiko chip.
 The Akiko acts as the CD-Rom controller and facilitated graphics performance.
 Unfortunately, virtually no CD32 games utilised the chip and its features.

 The CD32 controller is something that divides opinion.
 The general consensus seems to be that the CD32 controller is of poor build quality and not that comfortable to use.
-The D-Pad is most critisised for it’s spongy, unresponsive feel, making diagonal movements very tricky to achieve.
+The D-Pad is most criticised for its spongy, unresponsive feel, making diagonal movements very tricky to achieve.
 However, CD32 controller

 Upon the system’s release, there were only a handful of games available with many more promised by the end of the year.
 Unfortunately, many did not make a release.

 By this time people were used to Commodore making questionable marketing and product decisions.
-The systems potential was hampered by Commodore deciding to bring its launch forward significantly.
-This resulted in developers not having sufficient time to fully realise its potential for games development before it’s launch.
+The system’s potential was hampered by Commodore deciding to bring its launch forward significantly.
+This resulted in developers not having sufficient time to fully realise its potential for game development before its launch.
 Inevitably this meant that most games released were just Amiga ports.

 The Amiga CD32 can be expanded and essentially turned into an Amiga 1200.
-Much in the same way with the CDTV, users can add floppy/hard drives, mouse and keyboards to the system.
+Much in the same way as the CDTV, users can add floppy / hard drives, mouse and keyboards to the system.

 There are a few flavours of UAE available.
 Depending upon your platform and also skill level, you will find something that suits your needs.

 Check out our article on the Best Amiga Emulators to help you make that decision.

 The most configurable and advanced Amiga emulator and caters wonderfully for Commodore Amiga – The Definitive Guide emulation.
 Recommended if you want to play around with in-depth settings and recreate your old Amiga set up more accurately.
 Check out WinUAE here.